 Mindfulness has multiple benefits when practiced within the workplace.
 Our infographic explains just what they are and how to introduce mindfulness into your organisation.

-We’re really excited to announce that we’re now offering our Mindful Leadership courses in Cumbria and London!
+We’re really excited to announce that we’re now offering our Mindful Leadership courses in the UK, Europe, USA & Asia.
 And if you’re wondering what mindful leadership is all about, or if it’s for you, read on.

 Leaders today operate in an increasingly VUCA (volatile, uncertain, complex & ambiguous) world.
 We know from research and personal experience that the world is changing at an unprecedented rate.
 The corporate world has seen an explosion of interest in mindfulness over the past 10 years but what is it and how can it enhance your leadership?
 Mindful leadership training provides an opportunity for you to find a way to navigate the terrain of modern leadership.